johnsoga/mac_setup/README.md

 $ brew install ansible
 ```

-Create the directory you will story repositories in and go to it
+Create the directory you will store your repositories in and go to it
 ```
 $ mkdir ~/Documents/VersionControl
 $ cd ~/Documents/VersionControl